Chapter

 What does John 3:10 mean?

-There are times when the most loving thing you can do for another person is remind them that they are not perfect.
+Sometimes, the most loving thing you can do for another person is remind them that they are not perfect.
 Nicodemus was a well-educated, wealthy, powerful person.
 In the last few verses, Jesus has told him that this is not enough to earn him the kingdom of heaven.
-Instead, Jesus tells him that he needs to be "reborn" through the Spirit.
+Instead, Jesus tells him that he needs to be "reborn" through the Spirit (John 3:3).
 Nicodemus is honestly seeking answers, unlike many of the other Pharisees.
 He sought out Jesus (John 3:1), and correctly interpreted His miracles as signs from God (John 3:2).

-And yet, Nicodemus' legalistic mindset won't let him accept the ideas that Jesus is teaching.
+Still, Nicodemus's legalistic mindset won't let him accept the ideas Jesus is teaching.
 So, Jesus puts a hole in his self-image.
 In the Greek, Jesus literally refers to Nicodemus as "the" teacher of the Jews.
 Nicodemus must have been a particularly knowledgeable man, and he certainly studied the Old Testament in depth.
-But there is a large difference between knowing facts, and understanding truth.
+But there is a large difference between knowing facts and accepting truth (John 7:17; James 2:19).
 Jesus meets Nicodemus right at the point of his need: by breaking up his self-reliance.
-This is a strong contrast to the woman at the well, from chapter 4, who needs to be lifted up and encouraged.
+This is a strong contrast to the woman at the well, from chapter 4, who needs to be uplifted and encouraged.

 Expand